Joseph-Lila/task_distributor/README.md

 ***This project is for education.
 If you want to help me, feel free to ask me about donation.***

-> Tags: python, planning, kivy, mongodb, tdd, eda, education
+> Tags: python, planning, kivy, sqlite (async), tdd, eda, education